 Neutral beats frantic

 The first goal is not a perfect greeting.
 It is helping the dog notice a person and stay organized enough to check back in.
-Distance and short exposure are your best tools.
+Distance, management, and brief exposure are your best tools.

 Practice setup